Veiled Vestal: History

-William Cavendish, 6th Duke of Devonshire commissioned the sculpture from Rafaelle Monti on 18 October 1846, having visited Monti's studio a week earlier.
+William Cavendish, 6th Duke of Devonshire commissioned the sculpture from Raffaelle Monti on 18 October 1846, having visited Monti's studio a week earlier.
 Cavendish gave Monti a £60 deposit (equivalent to £ today) for the work on 19 October.
 Cavendish requested a depiction, in marble, of a veiled woman.
 Such sculptures, imitating translucent fabrics, were popular at the time and Cavendish's close friend, the sculptor Antonio Canova, was a particular admirer of Giuseppe Sanmartino's 1753 Veiled Christ.
 Monti completed the sculpture by April 1847.

 Cavendish appears to have displayed the work at his west London Chiswick House.
 The sculpture made Monti famous in his field.
 After joining the failed 1848 revolutions against Austrian rule, he moved to London where he became known for creating works similar to the Veiled Vestal.
 Monti used the "veiled virgin" motif in many sculptures and helped to inspire a "cottage industry" for this type of figure.
 He became a busy commercial artist and his veiled A Circassian Slave in the Market Place at Constantinople (afterwards also purchased by Cavendish) was featured in the Great Exhibition of 1851 along with the Vestal Virgin and other examples of his work.
 Despite this Monti ended his career in debt, forced to sell his sculpting tools, and died in 1881 in the house of German watchmaker in London.

 The Veiled Vestal was brought to Chatsworth House, which remains the seat of the Cavendish family, in 1999.
 In May 2019 the sculpture was removed from public display and transported to Sotheby's, New York, where it formed part of the 12-week Treasures from Chatsworth exhibition, designed by David Korins.
 The 42 items in the exhibition were selected by Peregrine Cavendish, 12th Duke of Devonshire and his wife Amanda.